gigimic/scripts_all/README.md

 # understanding scripts

-''' Keep all testing scripts here
+Keep all testing scripts here
-'''
+These scripts for understanding various small concepts of the python language.

 # Web Scraping